 Facemasks have been shown to be effective at limiting the spread of COVID-19.
-For the safety of each member of the campus community, cloth face coverings that cover the nose, mouth and chin must always be worn in public, except while eating, or alone in a private room, laboratory or work area as recommended by the CDC.
-Cloth masks should be made from two layers of fabric, and recommendations on how to make a mask are available from the CDC.
+For the safety of each member of the campus community, cloth face coverings that cover the nose, mouth and chin must always be worn in public, except while actively eating, drinking or alone in a private room, as recommended by the CDC.
+Cloth masks should be made from two layers of fabric.
 Face coverings with an exhalation valve are not recommended, as these do not offer the same protection as other cloth coverings.

 The wearing of facial coverings is required, except for one of the following reasons:

 - Facial coverings in the work setting are prohibited by law or regulation;

 - Facial coverings are in violation of documented industry standards;

 - Facial coverings are not advisable for health reasons;

 - Facial coverings are in violation of the University documented safety policies;